nlenno1/find-my-meal-ms2/README.md

 ## Cloning the Repository using Git

-1. Open the [repository](https://github.com/nlenno1/find-my-meal-ms2), click the  code button, which is located on the right above all the repo file names.
+1. Open the [repository](https://github.com/nlenno1/find-my-meal-ms2), click the  code button, which is located on the right above all the repository file names.
 2. Select HTTPS and copy the clone URL.
 3. In your command line type "git clone" and then paste the URL that you just copied.
 4. Press enter to create your local clone